-When it comes to finding the best mortgage rate, two pieces of advice are standard — shop around and raise your credit score.
+When it comes to finding the best mortgage rates, two pieces of advice are standard — shop around and raise your credit score.
 This advice remains true as ever, but a new study about factors that can affect your rate turned up some surprising findings that can save you money when you get a new mortgage or refinance.

 Ralph McLaughlin, chief economist at financial technology firm Haus, analyzed 8.5 million home loans bought by mortgage giant Freddie Mac from 2012 through 2018 looking for mortgage rate patterns.
 He found unexpected disparities in rates by geographic area and by lender.
 He says you should shop multiple lenders especially if you live in a place he identified — such as Sandusky, Ohio, or Springfield, Illinois — where they charged higher-than-average mortgage rates over the period he studied.

 McLaughlin also discovered that raising your credit score lowers your rate more than reducing your debt-to-income ratio or boosting your down payment.
 So if you have a choice between paying down credit card debt or scraping together a larger down payment, it’s probably wiser to tackle the debt, because that should improve your credit score.

 With mortgage rates at record lows, finding the best deal is something of a national obsession.
 Here are five things to know from McLaughlin’s research:

 1. Where you live can affect your rate

 The biggest mortgage lenders are national players that do business virtually.
 Still, many mortgages are issued by local banks and credit unions to borrowers who prefer doing business face to face, or don’t feel comfortable uploading dozens of documents and sending them off to an online lender.

 If you plan to walk into your local bank to apply for a mortgage, you’ll do better if you live in an area with robust competition among financial institutions.
 “Brick-and-mortar bank concentration still matters,” McLaughlin says.